tishyachauhan/Vocalog-VX/README.md

 # Vocalog-VX
-Vocalog VX is an offline pipeline that transforms customer voice and chat conversations into summaries, topics, and sentiment insights — all locally, with zero cloud dependency.

 **Vocalog VX** (Voice & Chat Intelligence) is a privacy-first, fully offline pipeline for extracting insight from **customer conversations** — whether they come from **call center recordings** or **chatbot logs**.